tsackton/taelgar/Events/1700s/1747/10/The Battle of Voltara.md

 ---
 tags:
+  - event-source
   - stub
-  - event-source
 ---

-# Summer Gnoll Raids
+# The Battle of Voltara